pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.md

     Where `ACCESS-TOKEN` is the token you obtained after creating a read-only service account.

 ## <a id="view-approvals"></a> Enable View Approvals
-To enable the supply chain graph to show **View Approvals** follow the instructions on setting up GitOps and then Pull Request [here](../../scc/gitops-vs-regops.md)
+To enable the supply chain graph to show **View Approvals**, follow the instructions on setting up GitOps and Pull Request in the [GitOps vs. RegistryOps](../../scc/gitops-vs-regops.md) topic.

 ## <a id="sc-visibility"></a> Supply Chain Visibility